arafath-mk/gostyle/README.md

 # GOStyle

-**GOStyle** Go package supports you to do styled or colorized output to the console.
+The GOStyle Go package enables styled or colorized output to the console.

 ## Supported Styles